'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 You wouldn't be the first idiot to think his ideas were original, that's for sure!

 The problem is that if you come up with a great app, a company will come along, copy it, and put marketing dollars behind it.
 You won't "not continue to make money", your app won't have time to go viral before someone else's does.
 Look at Farmville - it was a pretty direct clone of an existing game.
 However, Zanga was able to copy it and market it such that more people saw Farmville first than the original.
+So the original developer didn't "develop a reputation", Zynga did.
+So the original developer didn't "stop getting paid", Zynga took all the money.

+It repeats again and again.
+It's fine to say that don't like 95 year copyrights (we agree).
+It's another to say "your work will be ripped off by someone with a PR budget, and fuck you."

 Re: (Score:2)